Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Experiment

-Due to the strong multi-modal capabilities of GPT-4V and GPT-4o, they can reason with both visual and textual prompts.
-However, it is challenging for them to understand landmark semantics directly from step-by-step input RGB images.
-This may be because the inability of LLMs in spatial-aware reasoning.
-As shown in~\cref{tab:ablation3}, the proposed STMR representation with LLMs significantly outperforms the direct input of RGB images with VLMs.
+Due to the powerful multimodal representation capabilities of GPT-4V and GPT-4o, they can directly reason with both visual and textual prompts.
+However, it is challenging for them to make correct VLN decisions from sequential images.
+This may be attributed to the inability of VLMs in spatial-aware reasoning.
+As shown in~\cref{tab:visual_vs_stmr}, the proposed STMR representation with LLMs significantly outperforms the direct input of RGB images into VLMs.
+It demonstrates that LLMs can get better spatial reasoning abilities when provided with proper visual encoding.